-- Once the timesheet is entered, it needs to be approved by the onsite supervisor. - Then it needs to be approved by an onsite client representative.
-This will allow invoices to the client to be approved with almost no delay when the end of the month comes because the client will have effectively already signed off on the timesheet. - Once we're certain of the totals on the timesheet, we need to have the project manager approve of - the time before it is sent back to update the project management progress.
+- 1. Once the timesheet is entered, it needs to be approved by the onsite supervisor. - Then it needs to be approved by an onsite client representative.
+This will allow invoices to the client to be approved with almost no delay when the end of the month comes because the client will have effectively already signed off on the timesheet. - Once we're certain of the totals on the timesheet, we need to have the project manager approve of the time before it is sent back to un - the time before it is sent back to update the project management progress.
 This will be done with PM Validations just as was previously described.